-All animal experiments were performed in adherence to the regulations and guidelines set by the institutional IACUC.
+All animal experiments were performed in adherence to the regulations and guidelines set by the institutional animal care and use committee.
 For the L2, CA3, and CA7 lines, an initial serial dilution injection was conducted to assess the tumorigenic potential of each line.
-Cells in serial quantities of 10, 10, and 105 were implanted into 5 NSG mice and the lowest cell number needed to induce brain tumor formation within 50 days post-injection was determined as followed: 10 cells for L2 and CA3, and 10 for CA7.
-Due to the limited availability of GSC23, GSC122, and GSC33 cells, 10 cells were injected into each mouse.
-All lines were suspended in 3μl of PBS for implantation into the posterior frontal lobe of 6-week-old NSG mice (Jackson Laboratory, RRID:IMSR\JAX:005557).
+Cells in serial quantities of 103, 104, and 105 were implanted into five NOD/SCID gamma (NSG) mice, and the lowest cell number needed to induce brain tumor formation within 50 days after injection was determined as follows: 104 cells for L2 and CA3 and 105 for CA7.
+Due to the limited availability of GSC23, GSC122, and GSC33 cells, 104 cells were injected into each mouse.
+All lines were suspended in 3 μL of PBS for implantation into the posterior frontal lobe of 6-week-old NSG mice (The Jackson Laboratory, RRID: IMSR_JAX:005557).
 Equal numbers of both male and female mice were used in each experiment.
-Injection was performed with an automated mouse stereotaxic apparatus (Stoelting's, RRID:SCR\025303) at the rate of 1μl/min and 2 mm lateral to the right and 3.5 mm deep, using bregma as a reference.
-Post-injection, mice were meticulously monitored for postop complications and followed for survival.
+Injection was performed using an automated mouse stereotaxic apparatus (Stoelting's, RRID: SCR_025303) at the rate of 1 μL/minute and 2 mm lateral to the right and 3.5 mm deep, using bregma as a reference.
+After injection, mice were meticulously monitored for postoperative complications and followed for survival.